harness/developer-hub/docs/cloud-cost-management/2-getting-started-ccm/4-set-up-cloud-cost-management/set-up-cost-visibility-for-azure.md

        ![](static/set-up-cost-visibility-for-azure-07.png)

-	   7. Click **Create**.
+	   7. Select **Create**.
 		Your export report is listed in the **Exports** list.

-5. Select the export that you created in the previous step and click **Run now**.
+5. Select the export that you created in the previous step and select **Run now**.

 <img src={run_now} alt="A screenshot" height="500" width="500" />

-6. In the Azure **Cost Management** portal, click the billing export that you created in the enable export billing step.
+6. In the Azure **Cost Management** portal, select the billing export that you created in the enable export billing step.

      ![](static/set-up-cost-visibility-for-azure-10.png)
 7. Enter the following details in Harness: